Avalanche Safety Series: Training

 Backcountry Avalanche Courses

-Identifying when the weather is creating an instability, what snowpack factors lead to stability vs instability and how to identify and test for them.
-Of course, small group searches and rescue is also included.
+This course covers an extended range of skills including identifying when the weather is creating an instability, what snowpack factors lead to stability vs instability, and how to identify and test for them.
+Of course, small group search and rescue is also included.

 Professional Avalanche Courses

 If you still have an appetite to keep learning and pursuing snow safety as a career then you’ll need to start your professional avalanche courses.